rohitsainier/TTSIndicF5/article/intro/readme.md

 ### Wrapping Up

-Many thanks to AI4Bharat for creating these models and making them available, and to Huggingface for hosting so many AI models that are easy to find and use.
+Huge thanks to [AI4Bharat](https://ai4bharat.iitm.ac.in/) for creating these models and making them available, and to [Hugging Face](https://huggingface.co/) for hosting so many AI models that are easy to find and use.

 Open-source AI now lets us run high-quality voice models on our own computers.
-With IndicF5, I built a flexible system that works with both English and Indian languages—with no cloud services needed, full control, and expressive voices.
+With **IndicF5**, I built a flexible system that works with both English and Indian languages—with no cloud services needed, full control, and expressive voices.

 I believe in using AI to boost my productivity rather than becoming dependent on it.
-AI is a great tool, but relying too much on it for research can limit learning opportunities.
-The best part of learning comes from exploring on your own and discovering new things.
+AI is a great tool, but relying too much on it for research can limit learning opportunities. **The best part of learning comes from exploring on your own and discovering new things**.

 ### Ethical Considerations